 Before you file a claim for workers' compensation or seek other employer-provided relief, make sure your injury truly is work-related, which generally means it happened while you were doing your work duties or something else on behalf of your employer.
 This may also include company parties, picnics, or other social events sponsored by your employer but not necessarily on company-owned property.

 Additionally, your employer's workers' compensation policy may cover job-related injuries even if you were disregarding workplace safety rules (such as "horseplay" on the job).
-State laws, and even courts within some states, are divided on this.
+State workers' comp laws, and even courts within some states, are divided on this.

 Below are some other considerations when determining whether your injury is work-related, for purposes of workers' compensation claims or other actions: